 What To Do About Vendor Fraud

-Balancing fraud prevention with a user-friendly vendor experience is a critical challenge for businesses today.
+Balancing fraud prevention with a user-friendly vendor experience is a critical challenge for businesses.
 Striking the right balance between the two is essential, as you need to protect your company’s finances without creating a vendor management process so cumbersome that it alienates your partners.
 Fortunately, technology and smart process design can make it possible to have both security and efficiency.

 The Problem: Vendor Fraud